Generic name: bupivacaine [ bue-PIV-a-kane-hye-droe-KLOR-ide ]

 Proper use of bupivacaine

-Your doctor will place bupivacaine in your groin area after a surgical procedure (open inguinal hernia repair).
+Your doctor will place this medicine in your groin area after a surgical procedure (open inguinal hernia repair).

 Precautions while using bupivacaine

-It is very important that your doctor check your progress closely while receiving bupivacaine to see if it is working properly.
+It is very important that your doctor check your progress closely while receiving this medicine to see if it is working properly.
 Blood tests may be needed to check for any unwanted effects.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.